RIDE WEEKEND DETAILS ARE IN! CLICK TO LEARN MORE

 • How should I train for BellRinger?

-2023 training rides will begin in the spring!
-Keep your eyes peeled for further information on our social platforms.
+2024 training rides will begin in the spring!
+Keep your eyes peeled for further information.

-• What if I don't have a bike?
-Can I rent one from BellRinger?
+• What if I don’t have a bike?
+Can I rent one for BellRinger?

 We’re partnering with Unlimited Biking to offer bike rentals for BellRinger Weekend.
 They’ll have hybrids, road bikes, and e-assist bikes available in a variety of sizes.
 Unlimited Biking provides complimentary helmets with all bike rentals.
-Rental reservations can be made here.
+The BellRinger team will send out communications once the rental bike reservation system has opened for 2024.

 Once you’ve completed your Ride, our volunteers will grab your rental bike from you at the finish line and ensure that it is returned for you.